-8.3.9 Automatic Internal Soft-Start Charger Current
+9.3.9 Automatic Internal Soft-Start Charger Current

-The charger automatically soft-starts the charger regulation current every time the charger goes into fast-charge to ensure there is no overshoot or stress on the output capacitors or the power converter.
-The soft-start consists of stepping up the charge regulation current in eight evenly divided steps up to the programmed charge current.
+The charger automatically soft starts the charger regulation current every time the charger goes into fast charge to ensure there is no overshoot or stress on the output capacitors or the power converter.
+The soft start consists of stepping-up the charge regulation current into eight evenly divided steps up to the programmed charge current.
 Each step lasts around 1.6 ms, for a typical rise time of 12.8 ms. No external components are needed for this function.

-8.3.10 Converter Operation
+9.3.10 Converter Operation

 The synchronous buck PWM converter uses a fixed-frequency voltage mode with feed-forward control scheme.
 A type-III compensation network allows using ceramic capacitors at the output of the converter.
 The compensation input stage is connected internally between the feedback output (FBO) and the error amplifier input (EAI).
 The feedback compensation stage is connected between the error amplifier input (EAI) and error amplifier output (EAO).
-The LC output filter is selected to give a resonant frequency of 10 kHz to 15 kHz for the bq24630, where the resonant frequency, f_o, is given by Equation 6:
+The LC output filter is selected to give a resonant frequency of 12 kHz to 17 kHz for BQ2461x, where the resonant frequency, $f_o$ , is given by:

-$$f{o} = \frac{1}{2\pi\sqrt{L{o}C{o}}} \tag{6}$$
+$$f{\rm o} = \frac{1}{2\pi \sqrt{L{\rm o}C{\rm o}}} \tag{7}$$

 An internal saw-tooth ramp is compared to the internal EAO error control signal to vary the duty cycle of the converter.
-The ramp height is 7% of the input adapter voltage making it always directly proportional to the input adapter voltage.
+The ramp height is 7% of the input adapter voltage, making it always directly proportional to the input adapter voltage.
 This cancels out any loop gain variation due to a change in input voltage, and simplifies the loop compensation.
 The ramp is offset by 300 mV in order to allow zero-percent duty cycle when the EAO signal is below the ramp.
-The EAO signal is also allowed to exceed the saw-tooth ramp signal in order to get a 100% duty-cycle PWM request.
-Internal gate drive logic allows achieving 99.95% duty cycle while ensuring the N-channel upper device always has enough voltage to stay fully on.
-If the BTST pin to PH pin voltage falls below 4.2 V for more than three cycles, then the high-side n-channel power MOSFET is turned off and the low-side n-channel power MOSFET is turned on to pull the PH node down and recharge the BTST capacitor.
-Then the high-side driver returns to 100% duty-cycle operation until the BTST-to-PH voltage is detected to fall low again due to leakage current discharging the BTST capacitor below 4.2 V, and the reset pulse is reissued.
+The EAO signal is also allowed to exceed the sawtooth ramp signal in order to get a 100% duty-cycle PWM request.
+Internal gate-drive logic allows achieving 99.5% duty cycle while ensuring the N-channel upper device always has enough voltage to stay fully on.
+If the BTST pin to PH pin voltage falls below 4.2 V for more than 3 cycles, then the high-side N-channel power MOSFET is turned off and the low-side N-channel power MOSFET is turned on to pull the PH node down and recharge the BTST capacitor.
+Then the high-side driver returns to 100% duty-cycle operation until the (BTST-PH) voltage is detected to fall low again due to leakage current discharging the BTST capacitor below 4.2 V, and the reset pulse is reissued.

 The fixed-frequency oscillator keeps tight control of the switching frequency under all conditions of input voltage, battery voltage, charge current, and temperature, simplifying output filter design and keeping it out of the audible noise region.
-Also see the Application Information section for how to select the inductor, capacitor, and MOSFET.
+Also see Application and Implementation for how to select the inductor, capacitor, and MOSFET.

-8.3.11 Synchronous and Non-Synchronous Operation
+9.3.11 Synchronous and Nonsynchronous Operation

-The charger operates in synchronous mode when the SRP-SRN voltage is above 5 mV (0.5-A inductor current for a $10\text{-m}\Omega$ sense resistor).
-During synchronous mode, the internal gate-drive logic ensures there is break-before-make complementary switching to prevent shoot-through currents.
-During the 30-ns dead time where both FETs are off, the body diode of the low-side power MOSFET conducts the inductor current.
+The charger operates in synchronous mode when the SRP-SRN voltage is above 5 mV (0.5-A inductor current for a 10 mΩ sense resistor).
+During synchronous mode, the internal gate-drive logic ensures there is breakbefore-make complimentary switching to prevent shoot-through currents.
+During the 30 ns dead time where both FETs are off, the body diode of the low-side power MOSFET conducts the inductor current.
 Having the low-side FET turn on keeps the power dissipation low, and allows safely charging at high currents.
-During synchronous mode, the inductor current is always flowing and the converter operates in continuous-conduction mode (CCM), creating a fixed two-pole system.
+During synchronous mode, the inductor current is always flowing and the converter operates in Continuous Conduction Mode (CCM), creating a fixed two-pole system.